sameersundrani/GASR/README.md

 ### For inquiries, contact dejeong@stanford.edu, sundrani@stanford.edu, or afire@stanford.edu

 ### Files
-This repo contains a `preprocess.py` and `GASR.py` for swift assembly of short read sequence datasets given a reference seed sequence.
+This repo contains a `preprocess.py` and `GASR.py / GASR_extensionoption.py` for swift assembly of short read sequence datasets given a reference seed sequence.

+`GASR_extensionoption.py` contains an option `NO_GAP` that allows a user to toggle between adding bases without an nmer gap or with one.
+Some short read datasets may require the option to be toggled on for the assembler to work properly.

 ### Usage